kovasap/dotfiles/udev_rules/README.md

-This command shows what signal are being sent when unplugging or plugging a device.
+This command shows what signals are being sent when unplugging or plugging a device.

 ```